slazav/data_f4_wire_b/Readme.md

 additional offset (complex linear function, 4 parameters) when fitting the resonance curve.

-As described in the Arxiv paper, from each amplitude sweep we obtain velocity-dependent damping and represent it as `delta(v) = delta0 * S(|v|)` where `S(0) = 1`.
-Then we use this non-linear damping to re-fit the resonance curve and repeat this procedure a few times until it converges.
+Tracking mode is processed.
+Frequncy sweep is fit with B-phase non-linear response function, Lorentzian with one extra parameter, v0.

 For fitting velocity-dependent damping we use formula `delta(v) = delta_0 * [ Sth(v/v0) + Si]` with 3 fitting parameters:

 * `delta_0` -- Dampung at zero velocity, extrapolation of `delta(v)` to `v=0`.
 * `v0` -- We use theoretical S-function for 1D scattering model `S_th`. `v0` is velocity scaling.
 * `Si` -- Additional fitting parameter.
-At low temperature it will include field-dependent intrinsic damping of the wire.
+At low temperature it includes field-dependent intrinsic damping of the wire.

 Script `proc1` reads file with timestamps `<wire_name>.tab` and writes